 Being an independent filmmaker often means wearing many hats at once.
 You’re director, producer, script supervisor, caterer...and you’ve got to be great at all of them.
 In the controlled chaos, don’t forget to put on your marketing hat.
 Every stage of making your film is a chance to connect with and build your audience, and it’s never too early to start.

 This is the third in a series of articles by Lisa Trifone, a longtime veteran of film festivals and marketing for the independent film industry.
-Find the first post on Press Kit essentials here, and the second on Press Releases here.
+Here's the full list of articles:

 Want a custom marketing plan for your film?
 Contact Lisa Trifone at 11th Street Lot Marketing and Publicity